yakovo-school/Fib_Seq_Final/readme.txt

 Hello there, and thank you for downloading Fib_Seq and I hope it is useful for your creativity!

+This is based off of the idea that the next midi number is the sum of the previous ones.
+Best to use it for recording clips.

 This is coded as an "effect", not a "synth", and was only rigorously tested in FL Studio 20 and LIVE 10.1.7.
 I'm not a CS Student so if the code sucks...
 Let me know so I can fix it.
 Mainly the "effect" vs "Synth" thing for FL users.
 Also: The GUI version is only for Ableton users.
 It doesn't even display any information.
 Weird bug but whatever.